-The biofuel industry and it’s supporters see things very differently.
+The biofuel industry and its supporters see things very differently.
 One reason is that the European Union has a goal of biofuels providing 10 percent of all transport fuels by 2020.
-The U.S. has target of tripling biofuel use from 2009 to 2022.
-Other nations also have targets as well creating a very large market in need of supply.
+The U.S. has a target of tripling biofuel use from 2009 to 2022.
+Other nations also have targeted as well as creating a very large market in need of supply.

 Attention is turning to Africa and it’s more than one billion hectares of rain-fed croplands as the next big source of biofuels.